 - LaNae Abnet – LaNae has cycled the Appalachian Mountains, kayaked in the Arctic, train hopped through the interior Canadian wilderness, and paddled the big waters of Lake Huron.
 She is also the first woman to kayak the 1600-mile source-to-sea journey from the source of the Wabash River to the Gulf of Mexico.
 She and her husband, John, share four children and live in a 750-square-foot home on wilderness acres outside of Geneva, Indiana.
 Visit her online at: www.separateboats.com.

-- John Robert Baumgartner – John lives in Ossian with his wife Tammy; they have 3 children.
-They are active in their community as Sunday school teachers, volunteers and with charitable organizations.
-John’s Young Adult novels blend mystery and suspense to tell the stories of faith, courage and overcoming incredible odds.
-Book Titles: Like Losing Your Left Hand, Rori’s Ghost: The Secret of the Stone Stairs, So Ends the Immortal.
+- John Robert Baumgartner – John lives in Northeast Indiana with his wife Tammy.
+They raised three children in the region and John sets his stories of suspense with Indiana backdrops.
+Mystery and suspense in page turning action are the goal for each novel.
+His book titles include: Like Losing Your Left Hand, Rori’s Ghost: The Secret of the Stone Stairs, So Ends the Immortal.
 More info at: www.authorjrb.wix.com/communicate

 - Kyra Jacobs – Hoosier native Kyra Jacobs has always called Indiana home.
 That means she’s well versed in fickle weather, pork tenderloin patties that don’t fit on a bun, and sarcasm.
 Putting her degrees in Public Management to good use by day means Kyra does the bulk of her writing late into the night.
 Fueled by caffeine and funny memes, she weaves humor and chaos into tales of love and relationships.
 Away from the keyboard, Kyra is a devoted soccer mom, loves to garden, and is an avid college football fan.
 Be sure to stop by kyrajacobsbooks.com to learn more about her novels and ways to connect with Kyra on social media.